Crosscut, KCTS staff move to form union at Seattle nonprofit media organization

 Fowler said staff have been discussing unionization for about six months, but did not go public with the effort until this morning, when they asked management to voluntarily recognize them as a bargaining unit under the Pacific Northwest Newspaper Guild, Local 37082, a branch of The NewsGuild — Communications Workers of America.
 Local 37082 also represents many news staffers at The Seattle Times.

-Crosscut and KCTS staff, clad in orange NewsGuild tees, presented the statement in person to executive editor Victor Hernandez.
+Crosscut and KCTS staff, clad in red NewsGuild tees, presented the statement in person to executive editor Victor Hernandez.

 “He took it well, I’ve got to say,” Fowler said.
 “He smiled and almost, like, kind of congratulated us.
 So it went well.”